aleph2c/miros/docs/_sources/zero_to_one.rst.txt

    where Tara has gotten her next clue.
 He knows that she will want to talk to him about it.
-As he approaches the exit, the exit bouncer puts up a hand, then looks at a clip board to see if Spike is on the guest list, which he always is, and then let's Spike pass to the next lower terrace.
+As he approaches the exit, the exit bouncer puts up a hand, then looks at a clip board to see if Spike is on the guest list, which he always is, and then let's Spike pass to the next terrace.
 You really can't stop the god of the earth.
 For every terrace that Spike needs to leave so that he can rejoin with Tara, this futile ritual is repeated.
    </p>